Code-Institute-Submissions/portfolio-8/README.md

 * About page with background information about the function of the website and a image
 * Recipes page with information about the recipes, a filter function, a 'add your own recipe' function, a help function, and a overview of all recipes with image.
 * Detailpage of a recipe, including: Dynamicaly generated recipe name, description, cuisine region, allergens information, author, likes, ingredients, image and cooking instruction.
 And modify options: edit and delete recipe.
-* Edit page with the possibility to edit all functions mentioned in the previous feature description.
+* Edit page with the possibility to edit all functions mentioned in the previous feature description, including recipe image source.
 * Contact page with the possibily to write and send a text message.

 Features Left to Implement (in a random order listed below)

-* Create a simple user login and move the 'edit / update' and 'delete' functions so that they are only available for a logged in user. ;
+* Create a simple user login and move the 'edit / update' and 'delete' functions so that they are only available for a logged in user. (optional project requirement)

 ## Technologies Used